DoubleML/doubleml-for-py/OPTUNA_REWORK_SUMMARY.md

 - Re-fits the best estimator on each fold's training data to mimic the GridSearchCV API.
 - Shares the study object and trial history across folds for downstream inspection.

-### 2. `_suggest_param_optuna()`
+### 2. Search-space callables
-- Enforces callable parameter specifications.
+- Users provide one function per learner that maps a trial to a parameter dictionary.
-- Provides a clear error message with example usage when a non-callable is supplied.
+- Simplifies the API compared with nested dictionaries of lambdas.
-- Removes legacy dict/list conversion code paths which added maintenance overhead and edge cases.
+- Keeps Optuna's sampling logic in user land while DoubleML handles evaluation.

 ### 3. Learner-specific Optuna settings
 - `_dml_tune` forwards an explicit `learner_name` so overrides can be keyed by the entries in `param_grids` (for example `"ml_l"`, `"ml_m"`).